nideraanth/SampaguitaOS/README.md

 # SampaguitaOS
 SampaguitaOS is a hobby 32-bit operating system kernel, written primarily in C and Assembly, targeting the x86 architecture.
 The project is focused on learning the fundamentals of bare-metal development, boot protocols (Multiboot 1), kernel architecture, and device driver implementation.

-SampaguitaOS is under active development and is intended solely for educational purposes and learning.
+SampaguitaOS is under active development and is intended solely for recreational programming and learning.

 QUALITY DISCLAIMER: This operating system is a work-in-progress, learning project.
 As such, it is not guaranteed to be stable, performant, or possess any certain level of quality, reliability, or security.
 Features are incomplete, and bugs are expected.